Lithill/Plant-Planner/README.md

 Results from the [init.py](plantplanner/static/images/readme/init_val.webp) check.

-I ignored this suggetion, as it is in relation to a filepath.
+I ignored this suggestion, as it is in relation to a file path.
 This strange request led me to use [the CI Python Linter](https://pep8ci.herokuapp.com/) for the rest of my validation.

-Results from the [models.py](plantplanner/static/images/readme/models_val.webp) check.
+* Results from the [models.py](plantplanner/static/images/readme/models_val.webp) check.
-Results from the [routes.py](plantplanner/static/images/readme/routes_val.webp) check.
+* Results from the [routes.py](plantplanner/static/images/readme/routes_val.webp) check.
-Results from the [webforms.py](plantplanner/static/images/readme/webforms_val.webp) check.
+* Results from the [webforms.py](plantplanner/static/images/readme/webforms_val.webp) check.
-Results from the [env.py](plantplanner/static/images/readme/env_val.webp) check.
+* Results from the [env.py](plantplanner/static/images/readme/env_val.webp) check.
-Results from the [run.py](plantplanner/static/images/readme/run_val.webp) check.
+* Results from the [run.py](plantplanner/static/images/readme/run_val.webp) check.

 ### Solved Bugs